 Change the second paragraph after Fig 9-61a (

+The HE subfield and Ranging subfield in the Sounding Dialog Token field is are set to 1 and 0 respectively to identify the frame as an HE NDP Announcement frame. (#3503)

 TGaz Editor: Change the following paragraph of page 42 (line 16) as follows

 The Ranging NDP Announcement frame uses the same Frame Control subtype as the VHT NDP Announcement.
-The frame format of the Ranging Announcement frame is shown in Figure 9-61a—Ranging NDP Announcement frame format.
+The frame format of the Ranging NDP Announcement frame is the same as the HE NDP Announcement frame shown in Figure 9-61a—HE NDP Announcement frame format. (#3504, #3222)

 TGaz Editor: Remove Figure 9-61a—Ranging NDP Announcement frame format from 11az draft (#3222)